 At Advanced Dental Professionals, we pride ourselves on the family atmosphere and we know the importance of treating each patient uniquely.
 When patients’ mouths are healthy, their bodies are healthy too.

-Dr. Studer and the team are here to promote oral health and provide quality family dentistry in the communities of Rapid City, Rapid Valley, Ellsworth AFB, and Box Elder, South Dakota.
+Dr. Studer and Dr. Lemmon are here to promote oral health and provide quality family dentistry in the communities of Rapid City, Rapid Valley, Ellsworth AFB, and Box Elder, South Dakota.

 See the Memorable Sights Near Rapid Valley